Alex-Amayo/zero-to-app/README.md

 # Customization

-Replave the assets in '/assets with yor logo, icon and splash screen images.
+Replace the assets in '/assets with yor logo, icon and splash screen images.

 ## Brand Configuration